dewanshkumar123/MNIST-FPGA-CNN_Deployment/README.md

 # March 15, 2024

 ## Group Members:-
-Sushant Gudmewar (22110264)
+Sushant Gudmewar (22110264),
-John Twipraham Debbarma(22110108)
+John Twipraham Debbarma (22110108),
-Parag Sarvoday (22110179)
+Parag Sarvoday (22110179) &
 Dewansh Kumar (22110071)

 	Below are the requirements and tasks done for Week 1.

-### (a) Problem objective: Deployment a trained 3-D CNN model on FPGA for image classification of the MNIST dataset.
+### (a) Problem objective: Deployment of a trained 3-D CNN model on FPGA for image classification of the MNIST dataset.

 ### (b) Description of the different modules: